 Imagine: you are ten years past customary retirement age.
 It’s time finally to kick back and relax.
 You live in a great city where everything is at your fingertips – shopping opportunities, cultural events, all your relatives and lifelong friends.
-Suddenly God appears and tells you to pack up, uproot your life, and march into an uncivilized wilderness.
+Suddenly an unknown God appears and tells you to pack up, uproot your life, and march into an uncivilized wilderness.

 Wouldn’t you “discuss” this one a bit?
 Not Abram.
 Genesis reports no backtalk, no “yeah-buts.”
 In a fit of understatement, Genesis simply says “Abram went as the Lord directed him.”

 Simple.
 There was something that God promised him that he desperately wanted.
-He had a lot of things–wife, property, servants, and all the creature comforts afforded by his civilization.
+Abram had a lot of things–wife, property, servants, and all the creature comforts afforded by his civilization.
 Yet he lacked a son.
 And for a Semite like Abram who had no belief in any sort of afterlife, a son was the only ticket to immortality.
 A son would, presumably, go out and beget sons, thus keeping his father’s name and memory alive.
 God promised not only descendants, but a progeny so numerous and great that all the communities of the earth would find blessing in Abram’s name.

 So it was desire for future glory that enabled Abram to put up with the hardships entailed in answering the call.
 This desire is called hope.

-About 1900 years later, St. Paul writes these words to Timothy “bear your share of the hardship which the Gospel entails (2 Tim 1:8).
+About 1900 years later, St. Paul writes these words to Timothy “bear your share of the hardship which the Gospel entails” (2 Tim 1:8).
 To be a Christian during the first 300 years meant risking everything.
 If the Romans caught you, it could mean torture or death or, if you got off easy, the confiscation of all of your possessions.
 Why would people take this chance?

 The Law and the Prophets bore witness to Him through Moses and Elijah.
 The Father’s voice boomed the affirmation that this was his beloved son.
 The Holy Spirit was manifested as the shekinah cloud of glory which had led the Israelites on their desert journey.
 This transfiguration is a scene that proclaims the whole gospel, the Good News of a glorious life, won by the Savior, that lasts forever.

 There was still walking to do.
 The path called the Via Dolorosa lay before Him and before them as well.
 The experience called the Transfiguration was to show them that this way of the cross was not a road to death but through death to a life that makes even death seem but a trifle.